Machiavellianism (psychology): In the workplace

 Machiavellianism is also studied by organizational psychologists, especially those who study manipulative behaviors in workplace settings.
 Workplace behaviors associated with this concept include flattery, deceit, coercion, and the abuse of others through one's position of leadership.
 These behaviors in the workplace are ultimately done to advance personal interests.
 Individuals high dark traits in general show mixed relations with workplace success, with some being successful, and some falling behind.

 Individuals high in machiavellianism tend to gravitate towards particular careers, especially those that require a high degree of competitiveness needed to succeed.
 High Machs are ambitious enough to cut corners and use aggressive means if it is necessary to get ahead in their careers.
 It was shown that those high on Machiavellianism are more drawn to academic majors like economics, law, and politics, as opposed to the "person-oriented" majors like education, nursing, and social work that were associated with lower Machiavellianism scores.

 High levels of Machiavellianism negatively affect subordinates' career success and well-being.
 Individuals high in MACH found it easier to obtain leadership positions, and a better salary.
 Machiavellianism was identified as a significant moderator in the relationship between perceptions of both adhocracy and hierarchy cultures and bullying victimization.
 The positive impact of ethical leadership can possibly be diminished with leaders who score highly on MACH.

 Scale evaluation

 Dimensions of the MACH scale

 Although there have been a multitude of proposed factor structures, two dimensions emerge most consistently within factor-analytic research which separates the views from the behaviors in Machiavellianism.
 Although many posit that the Mach IV scale is unable to reliably capture the two dimensions, a 10-item subset of the scale known as the "two-dimensional Mach IV" (TDM-V), reproduces the views and tactics dimensions across countries, genders, sample types, and scale category length.
 The "Views" dimension appears to capture the neurotic, narcissistic, pessimistic, and distrustful aspects of Machiavellianism, while the "Tactics" component captures the more unconscientious, self-serving, and deceitful behavioral aspects.
-More recently, in response to criticisms of the Mach-IV, researchers developed the Five-Factor Machiavellianism Inventory (FFMI), which attempts to include concepts (like being calculated and planful) that are not adequately captured by the Mach-IV.
+In response to criticisms of the Mach-IV, in 2018 researchers developed the Five-Factor Machiavellianism Inventory (FFMI), which attempts to include concepts (like being calculated and planful) that are not adequately captured by the Mach-IV.